Dadong, Shenyang: Transport

 The oldest airfield in Shenyang, the now-defunct East Pagoda Airport, is located in Dadong District.
 It was the headquarters of the defunct China Northern Airlines.

 Tourist attractions

 The district contains popular tourist landmarks such as the 9.18 Historical Museum, the North and East Pagodas, Bawang Temple and the Wanquan Park.

+Lianhe arcade, the last amusement arcade in the city, is located in this district.

 Education

 The Shenyang University is located in Dadong.
 The Shangpin schools, which enrolls students from Grades 1-9, consistently ranks among the top public schools in Shenyang.